get-convex/convex-auth/test-nextjs/e2e-tests/README.md

 ## The mostly automated way

+After an `npm install` at the root of this repo and an `npm install` in test-nextjs, run `npm test` in test-nextjs.
-After an npm install, run `npm test`.
-This tests against the most recent binary.
+This tests against the most recently published official binary.

 ## The more manual way